Punsach/Punsach.github.io/aboutme.md

 ---
 layout: page
 title: Who am I?
-subtitle: I am a Dancer, Teacher, Technician, and an aspiring Software Developer
+subtitle: I am an aspiring Software Developer, Teacher, Technician, and Dancer
 ---

 My name is Puneet Sachdeva.
 I am currently a Computer Science major at Washington University in St. Louis.
 Through middle and high school I participated in math competitions and discovered a love for problem solving.
 Eventually, I took my first Computer Science course in my sophomore year of high school.
 Ever since I realized how much I could do with my skills in problem solving and programming, I have been hooked.